 Austin Beaton studied Spanish at the University of Oregon, where he was a finalist for the Walter and Nancy Kidd Memorial Writing Competition in Poetry.
 His work has appeared in Boston Accent Lit, (b)OINK, Porridge Magazine and elsewhere.
 He lives near the ocean in San Luis Obispo, California.

-Get to know Austin by checking out our exclusive interview with him on the Orson's Publishing blog.
+Be sure to check out our exclusive interview with Austin on the Orson's Publishing blog.